GaiaNet-AI/docs/docs/node-operators.md

 Node Operators focus on setting up, running, and maintaining Gaia nodes without requiring coding expertise.

-Running a GaiaNet node allows you to participate in the decentralized AI network and potentially earn rewards.
+Running a Gaia node allows you to participate in the decentralized AI network and potentially earn rewards.
 The process is straightforward and can be completed in just a few minutes.

 Before you begin, ensure your system meets these [minimum requirements](./getting-started/system-requirements)